Alcohol law: Taxation

+Health warnings

+Alcohol packaging warning messages are warning messages that appear on the packaging of alcoholic drinks concerning their health effects.
+They have been implemented in an effort to enhance the public's awareness of the harmful effects of consuming alcoholic beverages, especially with respect to fetal alcohol syndrome and alcohol's carcinogenic properties.
+In general, warnings used in different countries try to emphasize the same messages.
+Such warnings have been required in alcohol advertising for many years.
+For example, in the US, since 1989, all packaging of alcoholic products must contain a health warning from the Surgeon General.

 Denmark

 In Denmark, home production of wine and beer is not regulated.
 Home distillation of spirits is legal but not common because it is subject to the same tax as spirits sold commercially.
 Danish alcohol taxes are significantly lower than in Sweden and Norway, but higher than those of most other European countries.

 Singapore

 In Singapore, alcohol production is regulated by Singapore Customs.
 Up to 30 liter of beer, wine, and cider per month can be produced at home without a license.
 Alcohol distillation is only allowed with a commercial license.

 United Kingdom

 In the United Kingdom, HM Revenue and Customs issues distilling licenses, but people may produce beer and wine for personal consumption without a license.

 United States

 The production of distilled beverages is regulated and taxed.
 The Bureau of Alcohol, Tobacco, Firearms, and Explosives and the Alcohol and Tobacco Tax and Trade Bureau (formerly a single organization called the Bureau of Alcohol, Tobacco and Firearms) enforce federal laws and regulations related to alcohol.
-All packaging of alcoholic products must contain a health warning from the Surgeon General.

 In most of the American states, individuals may produce wine and beer for personal consumption (but not for sale) in amounts [usually] of up to 100 gallons per adult per year, but no more than 200 gallons per household per year.

 The illegal (i.e., unlicensed) production of liquor in the United States is commonly referred to as "bootlegging."
 Illegally produced liquor (popularly called "moonshine" or "white lightning") is not aged and contains a high percentage of alcohol.